What You Should Know About Wernicke-Korsakoff Syndrome

 - Drooping eyelids

-Most people with Wernicke encephalopathy experience progressive worsening of symptoms but do not die from the disease.
-They will need supportive care, however, in long-term care facilities designed to help people with severe dementia.
+Most people with Wernicke encephalopathy experience a progressive worsening of symptoms.
+Treatment with injections of thiamine should be started as soon as possible.
+Other treatment includes proper hydration and nutrition.
+Medications may be prescribed.
+After symptoms have worsened, individuals with Wernicke encephalopathy will need supportive care in long-term care facilities specifically designed to help people with severe dementia.

 Symptoms of Korsakoff Syndrome

 - Confabulating, or making up things they cannot remember but insist happened.
-Confabulating is not telling a lie.
-Korsakoff syndrome patients believe explanations their brains invent.
+To confabulate does not, however, mean telling a lie.
+Korsakoff syndrome patients believe the explanations their brains invent.

-- Experiencing auditory or visual hallucinations that may persist or come and go randomly
+- Experiencing auditory or visual hallucinations that may persist or randomly come and go.

 Korsakoff syndrome should not be confused with Alzheimer’s disease.
 Although these two disorders share similarities involving memory and cognitive problems, people with early to moderate stage Korsakoff syndrome can still socialize and perform basic daily tasks.
-You may have a normal conversation with someone with Korsakoff syndrome, but that person will likely not remember the conversation just an hour or two afterward.
+It is possible to have a normal conversation with someone with Korsakoff syndrome, but that person will probably not remember the conversation an hour or two later.

 Recognizing Signs of Wernicke-Korsakoff Syndrome